Beaverton Wasp Control

 There are various reasons you may get wasps in or around your home.
 Wasps have specific needs for sustaining life, just like we do.
 They need shelter to protect their nests from the elements and other predators.
 Wasps also require protection for overwintering since they are not as active, if at all, during the winter.

 However, with housing and development rapidly growing around the area, it may just be by total accident.
 Especially if your yard has blooming flowers and a thriving garden full of potential sources of nourishment.
 A commonplace wasp around the home is up on eves or in trees.
 For homes that have unsecured holes, there may be a chance they will nest in attics too.

 What are the Dangers of Wasps?

-Even for wasps that have recently died, they still pose a threat because their venom sacs may still be active.
+Even wasps that have recently died, still pose a threat because their venom sacs may still be active.
 Wasp’s venom sacs are still functional for a short while after passing, which can accidentally inject you with venom.